Note:

 cmp_list has length 3

-Let’s print information about the components,
+Let’s print some information about the components:

 [5]:

-for i in range(3):
+for i in range(len(c.system.cmp_list)):

 print(f'Information about component {i}:')

-# extract component i from the component list
+# Extract component i from the component list

 component = c.system.cmp_list[i]

-# print the name
+# Print the name of the component

 print(f' name = {component.name}')

-# print a list of the names of the parameters of this component
+# Print a list of the names of the parameters of this component

 parameters = component.parameters